-Support a culture of learning and sharing information gained through practice among clinical year students:
+Wingate University PA Program supports a culture of learning and sharing information gained through practice among clinical year students:

 - Two elective rotations in the clinical year provide students with unique opportunities for student learning and practical experience in a medical field of interest which build upon the knowledge and skills gained in the didactic year and in completed required clinical rotations.
 At the end of the Elective I experience, clinical students present interesting cases, in Grand Rounds format, to program faculty and peers that highlight evolving areas and new trends in medicine.